prixe/lindo/README.md

 ## Development
 ### Introduction
-**Lindo** is develop with [Angular](https://angular.io/) for the web framework and use [Material](https://material.angular.io/) for the UI.
-To run an application as a native application it's use [electron] (https://github.com/electron/electron) wich is based on Node.js and Chromium.
+**Lindo** is developed with [Angular](https://angular.io/) as web framework and uses [Material](https://material.angular.io/) for the UI.
+It uses [electron](https://github.com/electron/electron) to be run as an standalone application, wich is based on Node.js and Chromium.

 So we have to distinguish 2 contexts :
 - **Navigator context** -> executed by Chromium (the Angular part)